tybottorff/bottorffdocs/notes/literature_notes.md

  - high T cell infiltration in irAE tissue
  - **PD-1 blockade more CD8 effect, CD4 effect more for CTLA-4 blockade**
  - CD8<sup>+</sup>CXCR3<sup>+</sup> T cells elevated in gastrointestinal, dermatological, and musculoskeletal irAEs
+# Immune-related adverse events in individuals with solid tumors on immunotherapy associate with Th17 and Th2 signatures
+ - early changes in CD4 cytokine signatures and expansions of Th17 and Th2 EM populations associated with irAEs
+ - baseline cytokines were not predictive for irAEs
 # Immune-related adverse events in various organs caused by checkpoint inhibitors
 ## Abstract
  - PD-1 receptor on T and B cells, binds PD-L1/2 ligands